w3c/wai-website/pages/about/update.md

 ### Testing Accessibility, Evaluation Tools

 * **Easy Checks – A First Review of Web Accessibility** helps you start to assess the accessibility of a web page.
 We are polishing up a new iteration of this popular resource.
 [Easy Checks - previous version](/test-evaluate/preliminary/), [draft new version of Easy Checks](/test-evaluate/easy-checks/)
 * **ACT Rules** (Accessibility Conformance Testing (ACT), also known as "WCAG 2 Test Rules") describe ways to test conformance to WCAG success criteria.
 They are primarily for developers of evaluation tools and test methodologies.
-We're documenting more. [[About WCAG 2 Test Rules]](/standards-guidelines/act/rules/about/) _[AG WG, ACT TF]_
+We're updating the rules to comply with the proposed changes in the ACT Rules Format 1.1. [[About WCAG 2 Test Rules]](/standards-guidelines/act/rules/about/) _[AG WG, ACT TF]_
 * ACT Rules implementation reports list how test tools or methodologies address test examples in ACT Rules.
 We invite evaluation tool developers to [submit implementation reports](https://act-rules.github.io/pages/implementations/reporting/). _[AG WG, ACT TF]_

 ### Translating Resources